 A simple tool to keep a public Changelog

-Get feedbackFast feedback and short development cycles are the key.
-Get feedback on your recent changes and track the customer satisfaction of your product, website or mobile app.
+Fast feedback and short development cycles are the key.
+Get feedback on your recent changelog updates and announcements, so you can keep track of the customer satisfaction for your software, website or mobile app.

 The content and structure of the changelogThe information logged in a changelog can vary.
 In an internal company system, usually all changes and thus numerous small details are documented.
 This can be very important to ensure traceability.
 Often, however, customers are not interested in all the details of a change; for them, the benefit of a change is the main focus.
 A changelog within software development is therefore also a marketing instrument.
 It is an evidence for the further development of features and a possibility to highlight individual aspects of the change.